 Second Conference.
-If the student is unsatisfied with the outcomes of the informal conference, then the student may submit a request in writing for a meeting on the matter to the Department Chair or another faculty member in the Department in instances involving the Chair.
+If the student is unsatisfied with the outcomes of the informal conference, then the student may submit a request in writing for a meeting on the matter to the Dean or another faculty member in the School in instances involving the Chair.
 For the meeting, the student will prepare a written statement outlining the basis for the appeal.
 The student also has the right to have a faculty member, another student, or a member of the Center for Student Success present as an observer.
 Due to the nature of this second conference, it should be scheduled as a face-to-face meeting.
-The decision regarding the course grade in question will be made by the faculty member in consultation with the Department Chair (or equivalent).
+The decision regarding the course grade in question will be made by the faculty member in consultation with the Dean (or equivalent).

 Written Notification.
 Following either the initial conference or the second conference, as appropriate, the faculty member will provide the student written notification of the decision.
-A copy of this notification is sent to the Department Chair (or equivalent) and the Dean for Curriculum and Honors.
-Should the faculty member and the Department Chair (or equivalent) not be in agreement, both the faculty member and the Department Chair (or equivalent) will give written statements to the Dean of Curriculum and Honors explaining the reasons for upholding or altering the grade.
-The Dean for Curriculum and Honors will then review the matter and recommend action, and will inform the student in writing of the recommended action.
+A copy of this notification is sent to the Dean(or equivalent) and the Dean for Academic Affairs.
+Should the faculty member and the Dean (or equivalent) not be in agreement, both the faculty member and the Dean (or equivalent) will give written statements to the Chair of Academic Standing Committee explaining the reasons for upholding or altering the grade.
+The Dean of the appropriate School will then review the matter and recommend action, and will inform the student in writing of the recommended action.

 Academic Standing Committee.
-The student will have the alternative of (1) accepting the grade recommended by the faculty member or the Dean for Curriculum and Honors [in the case of a difference between the faculty member and the Department Chair (or equivalent)], or (2) requesting a hearing before the Academic Standing Committee.
-The request for a hearing must be presented in writing to the Dean for Curriculum and Honors within ten business days of receipt of the notice of information.
-In no case may the Academic Standing Committee impose a grade lower than the one originally accorded by the faculty member or the Dean for Curriculum and Honors, as the case may be.
+The student will have the alternative of (1) accepting the grade recommended by the faculty member or the Dean for Academic Affairs [in the case of a difference between the faculty member and the Dean (or equivalent)], or (2) requesting a hearing before the Academic Standing Committee.
+The request for a hearing must be presented in writing to the Dean for Academic Affairs within ten business days of receipt of the notice of information.
+In no case may the Academic Standing Committee impose a grade lower than the one originally accorded by the faculty member or the Dean for Academic Affairs as the case may be.
 The Academic Standing Committee's decision is final.